kit-algo/temporalmaplabeling/README.md

 If Gurobi can't be found (during linking or translation), make sure that

-* You have set the environment variable GUROBI_HOME correctly
+* Your `GUROBI_HOME` environment variable is set correctly
-* If you use a version other than 6.5x, you must adapt the library that is being linked against in tmlframework.pro: Look for the line containing "-lgurobi65".p
+* If you are not using Gurobi 7.5, you have to adapt the library that is linked in line 114 of tmlframework.pro.
+Look for the line containing "-lgurobi75" and adapt that to your installed version.

 Workflow
 ========